Infineon/mtb-example-anycloud-secure-tcp-server/README.md

    DEFAULT_IP   = '192.168.18.10'
    ```

 7. From the project directory (*{project directory}/python-tcp-secure-client* folder), open a command shell and run the Python TCP secure client (*tcp_secure_client.py*).
-Note that the script will not run in the *modus-shell*.
 In the command shell opened in the project directory, type in the following command:

       ```
       python tcp_secure_client.py